confidential-computing/governance/mentoring/programs/README.md

 ## How to Get Involved

 ### For Mentees:
-- Review the projects listed by the Confidential Computing Consoritum on the LFX Mentoring Program (link to be added) for the term you're interested in.
+- Review the projects listed by the Confidential Computing Consortium on the LFX Mentoring Program (link to be added) for the term you're interested in.
 - Follow the application instructions provided for each project.

 ### For Mentors: